Small Farm Mechanization

 Bridging the gap between animal power and modern agriculture

-This project presents a novel tractor architecture to enable mechanization of bullock power in India.
-Existing tractors are inadequate substitutes for bullocks.
-Bullock's compact dimensions, high maneuverability, and low capital cost have allowed them to remain a popular choice for small and large farmers.
-These bullocks, however, are slow at covering ground, incompatible with modern precision tools, and have higher maintenance costs than tractors.
-“Bullkey” (the name given to GEAR Lab’s new vehicle design) seeks to combine the benefits of bullocks and conventional tractors, leaving their drawbacks behind.
+This GEAR Center project presents a novel tractor architecture to enable mechanization of small farms in India where farms are conventionally serviced with draft animals.
+Farmer's prefer draft animals for their compact dimensions, high maneuverability, and low capital cost.
+The “Bullkey” (the name given to GEAR Lab’s new vehicle design) seeks to combine the benefits of bullocks and conventional tractors, leaving their drawbacks behind.

 Publications